6529-Collections/6529-Prenode/README.md

 ## 3.2 Initialize DB

 The database expects some initial data.
-Choose to load EITHER from latest snapshot or directly.
+Choose to load EITHER from the latest snapshot or directly.

 ## 3.2.1 Restore snapshot

 The best option is usually to restore a recent seize.io snapshot.

-Populate your prenode database from the latest snapshot using the following
+Populate your Prenode database from the latest snapshot using the following

 ```bash
 npm run restore